randomstring/WeasleyClock/BuildLog.md

 ## Why Life360

 I tried the Home Assistant Apple iCloud integration first.
-The iClould API does not seem to be a fully supprted and endorsed API.
+The iCloud API does not seem to be a fully supported and endorsed API.
 The Home Assistant integration broke for me at least twice.
 Once when Apple changed some details in their authentication.